Dejha88/red-hat-ai-examples/examples/knowledge-tuning/04_Knowledge_Mixing/04_Knowledge_Mixing_README.md

 - You completed the steps in [Module 3: Knowledge Generation](../03_Knowledge_Generation/03_Knowledge_Generation_README.md).

-- Verify the following folders that the notebook in this module requires as input:

- - `output/step_03/*` — Summary folders generated from the module 3 notebook.
+- The `output/step_03/*` folder contains the summary folders generated from the module 3 notebook.

-- Verify that the following environment variables are set in the [.env.example](./.env.example) file:
+- The following environment variables are set in the [.env.example](./.env.example) file:

   - `TOKENIZER_MODEL` — A valid tokenizer model for counting tokens.
 The tokenizer must be compatible with `transformers`.
   - `SAVE_GPT_OSS_FORMAT` — A Boolean value that specifies whether to save the output in GPT-OSS format.
 The default (e.g. `false`)